Michael Iskander: Personal life

 Iskander grew up as a Coptic Orthodox Christian and has stated that portraying David in House of David contributed to a deeper understanding of biblical narratives and strengthened his personal faith.
 He noted that the role helped him see scriptural figures as multifaceted and relatable, offering a more nuanced spiritual perspective.

-He converted to Catholicism and announced his conversion in an Instagram post on August 22, 2025.
+He converted to Catholicism and announced his conversion in an Instagram post in 2025.